GreenfishK/StarVersProxy/README.md

 3. Put the acquired license into the directory src/test/resources/graphdb-docker-master/free-edition (TODO: document how to acquire the license)

 ## Start the GraphDB database with docker-compose
 This is for testing purpose only.
-Your actual GraphDB databse or other triple store might run somewhere completely else.
+Your actual GraphDB databse or other triple store might run somewhere completely else.\
 Run `docker-compose up database`

+## Configure server address
+TODO: Add a configuration file for the database server address.
+Currently the host and port are hardcoded in Proxy.java.

 ## Start the Proxy server with docker-compose
 Run `docker-compose up proxy`